 There is a lot to learn and read about the different opinions on the health benefits of both honey and bee pollen.
 I encourage you to try them both and see what you think.
 This recipe is really fast and easy to make and I love when it is waiting and ready for me in the morning to enjoy before a busy day!
 I hope you enjoy this recipe as much as I do.

 This recipe is so easy to make and fills your home with amazing fall scents of cinnamon, cardamon and toasted seeds.
 I like to have some of this in a jar ready for a quick breakfast or afternoon snack.
 This can be served like granola with coconut yogurt or cereal and with nut milks.
-I used coconut yogurt, blueberries, passionfruit and bee pollen for toppings.
+We used coconut yogurt, blueberries, passionfruit and bee pollen for toppings.

 2 cups gluten-free rolled oats